c0ffeeartc/SignalHubT/README.md

     - Deterministic handling
     - Cover with tests
     - Explain in README
-  - Test order of matching priority subscriptions when `SortedDictionary` gets rehashed.
-Maybe introduce Subscrition.creationIndex for additional sorting value
+  - Cover with tests case when subscriptions collection gets rehashed and keeps order of elements in matching priority chains.
   - Improve API

 ## Features